 I want to share a story about my dad, and one simple way he made little boys feel like equals.
 Like men who were capable to make business deals with a man.
 A small act, to be sure, but powerful to a child.

 My dad is a man’s man.
 He was a logger, hunter, and fisherman.
-He wore lace-up work boots, and his arms were tanned from long days in the sun.
+He wears lace-up work boots, and his arms are tanned from long days in the sun.
 He raised four boys and then four girls, in that order.
 I think after us girls came along, he kinda missed his boys.
 So he found ways to connect with the little boys that came into our lives.

 One thing he liked to do was trade pocketknives.
 He’d be visiting some friends, and after a while, he’d see a young boy standing around and he’d go over to him and say: “Hey boy, do you have a knife?”

 More often than not, the boy would look up and say: “yeah.”
 One eye raised as he looked up at Dad.

 “Let me have a look,” Dad would say, hunkering down so he was at the boy’s level.
 The boy would plunge his hand into his pocket and proudly pull out a knife, along with bits of grass and other debris.
 Usually, the knife would be a simple, one-blade knife, chipped and dull from important projects like whittling sticks into sharp points.
 Dad would take the knife and carefully open it.

 “Wow!
 Look at that blade!”
 He’d say, scraping his thumb across the blade to test the sharpness, and turning it to admire it from every angle.
 “That’s quite a knife… how would you like to trade?”
 He’d tilt his head and look at the boy, who was by now beaming at the praise from this tall man who cared about his knife.

 “Well…” he’d say, by now convinced of his knife’s worth, having seen it’s value go up considerably by the interest shown by dad.